ilovemicroplastics/OpenScoutV1-1/Software/Controller/message_to_contributors.md

 This MQTT script might be a little confusing.

-Admittedly it's not the highest quality code, and there is room for optimisation.

 It's essentially a normal MCU robot controller, which has a MQTT broker built in.

 The MQTT broker receives certain preprogramed ROS2 topics, and parses them to calculate the movement command.